Questions? Contact Customer Service at (855) 645-8448

 Learn more about eligibility and enrollment deadlines.

-You can conveniently enroll your loved one in a Medicare Advantage plan online, via phone or by mail.
+If you are an authorized representative, you can conveniently enroll your loved one in a Medicare Advantage plan online, via phone or by mail.
 View enrollment instructions.
-Medicare beneficiaries may also enroll in the Memorial Hermann Medicare Advantage HMO plan through the CMS Medicare Online Enrollment Center located at medicare.gov.
+Medicare beneficiaries may also enroll in a Memorial Hermann Medicare Advantage HMO plan through the CMS Medicare Online Enrollment Center located at medicare.gov.
 (Please note that by clicking on this link, you will be leaving Memorial Hermann Advantage website).

 Get an Information Kit